Skip to content

 Until we find a way to reproduce hair follicles in a lab, possibly through the use of stem cells, you’ll have the same hair follicles that will inevitably fall out as you age.

-Let’s look at the studies conducted over the years to see the numbers and exact effectiveness of Rogaine Minoxidil:
+Let’s look at the studies conducted over the years and real-life patient testimonies to see the numbers and exact effectiveness of Rogaine Minoxidil:

 ▶ After 12 months, areas with hair loss were observed to become smaller in 62% of the patients.

-▶ In 2016, an observational study on the efficacy and the safety of 5% minoxidil foam were conducted on 14 patients throughout 16 and 24 weeks.
+▶ In 2016, an observational study on the efficacy and the safety of 5% Minoxidil foam was conducted on 17 patients throughout 16 and 24 weeks.

-▶ Through assessments in hair counts, patient ratings, and photographic reviews; there was a significant improvement against hair loss for most patients after 24 weeks.
+▶ Through assessments of hair counts, patient ratings, and photographic reviews, there was a significant improvement in hair loss for most patients after 24 weeks.

 What most studies don’t say